-This position sets out when you, as a persons conducting a business or undertaking (PCBU), need to get an agreement with your neighbour, as required by Regulation 9 of the Health and Safety at Work (Hazardous Substances) Regulations 2017 (the Regulations), and when we recommend you get one.
+This position sets out when you, as a persons conducting a business or undertaking (PCBU), need to get an agreement with your neighbour, as required by regulation 9 of the Health and Safety at Work (Hazardous Substances) Regulations 2017 (the Regulations), and when we recommend you get one.

 This position explains:

-- Why you should contain separation distances for your hazardous substances within your property boundary.
+- why you should contain separation distances for your hazardous substances within your property boundary.

-- When you need to have neighbour agreements and when we recommend them.
+- when you need to have neighbour agreements and when we recommend them.

-- What neighbour agreements should contain and who they should be with.
+- what neighbour agreements should contain and who they should be with.

-By ‘neighbour agreement’ we mean a written agreement between the PCBU with management and/or control of a property holding hazardous substances and the owner or person with management and/or control of the adjacent neighbouring property.
+By ‘neighbour agreement’ we mean a written agreement between the PCBU with management and/or control of a property holding hazardous substances and the owner or person with management and/or control of the neighbouring property.

 The Regulations require separation distances between hazardous substances and certain points, places, or other hazardous substances (places).
 This includes ignition sources, transfer points, incompatible substances, and public and protected places.